-To date, the results from $\gamma$-ray observations of dSph galaxies presented by \cite{hoof20} are among the strongest limits on the WIMP annihilation cross-section.
-In the mass range below 20~GeV our INT limits are stronger than those from {\it Fermi}--LAT.
-These limits are valid under the assumption of the average magnetic field and diffusion coefficient in dSph galaxies; and therefore have a large uncertainty.
-However, our results show that radio observations of dSph can potentially constrain the WIMP annihilation cross-section if one accepts this premise.
+To date, the results from $\gamma$-ray observations of dSph galaxies presented by \cite{hoof20} are among the strongest limits on the WIMP annihilation cross section.
+In the mass range below 20~GeV, our INT limits are stronger than those from {\it Fermi}--LAT.
+Our limits are valid under the assumption of the average magnetic field and diffusion coefficient in dSph galaxies and therefore have a large uncertainty.
+However, our results show that radio observations of dSph galaxies can potentially constrain the WIMP annihilation cross section if one accepts this premise.
 This method is especially powerful for WIMP masses below 10~GeV.

 Considering the observational resources needed for both attempts, our method is much more efficient.
 We only used LoTSS-DR2 survey data \citep[][about 50~h in total for the six dSph galaxies]{shimwell22} and have not performed targeted observations.
-For comparison, \cite{ackermann15} used 6 years of {\it Fermi}--LAT data.
-Compared to these observations, we achieved better limits at lower masses in the OPT scenario and comparable limits in the INT scenario.
+For comparison, \cite{ackermann15} used six years of {\it Fermi}--LAT data.
+Compared to these observations, we achieve better limits at lower masses in the OPT scenario and comparable limits in the INT scenario.
 Hence, the advantages of our study are the sensitivity in the low-mass regime and the efficiency in terms of observation time.
-The biggest drawback of using radio continuum observations are of course the uncertainties related to the strength of the magnetic field and the value of the diffusion coefficient.
-The field strength of dSph galaxies could be measured from a grid of Faraday rotation measures of polarized background sources with a sensitive radio telescope, such as the Square Kilometre Array (SKA) \citep{johnston15}.
+The biggest drawbacks of using radio continuum observations are of course the uncertainties related to the strength of the magnetic field and the value of the diffusion coefficient.
+The field strength of dSph galaxies could be measured from a grid of Faraday rotation measures of polarized background sources with a sensitive radio telescope, such as the Square Kilometre Array \citep[SKA;][]{johnston15}.

-In addition to the HBA used for LoTSS, LOFAR Low Band Antenna (LBA) observations \citep{degasperin21} would improve the limits on the lower mass end because the critical frequency of synchrotron radiation depends on the square of the WIMP mass \citep{rybicki86}.
+In addition to the HBA used for LoTSS, LOFAR low band antenna observations \citep{degasperin21} would improve the limits on the lower mass end because the critical frequency of synchrotron radiation depends on the square of the WIMP mass \citep{rybicki86}.
 The SKA has also been suggested as a promising future instrument for DM searches \citep{colafrancesco15}.